Jones College Prep Local School Council Takes Serious Issue With Principal Joseph Powers' Record, Says CPS Is Not Heeding Their Concerns

 “He missed nine out of 11 Fridays in the fall of 2021,” said Jones Prep LSC member Sarah Ma.

-LSC members Ma, Creswell, and Leni Manaa-Hoppenworth say red flags about Powers’ leadership started appearing last school year, when they started hearing about claims of abuse in the school that went nowhere.READ MORE: 'I Mean, Why?'
-Monteclare Laundromat Manager Upset After Back-To-Back Break-Ins
+LSC members Ma, Creswell, and Leni Manaa-Hoppenworth say red flags about Powers’ leadership started appearing last school year, when they started hearing about claims of abuse in the school that went nowhere.READ MORE: Chicago First Alert Weather: Temps Warming Up Heading Into The Weekend

 “The people who reported it and experienced it told us,” Creswell said.